 1. Nutritional value of high-calorie foods

 The term "calorie" refers to a unit of energy.
-Most of the foods and drinks we consume provide calories, which help fuel our body's cells to function efficiently.
+Most foods and drinks we consume provide calories, which help fuel our body's cells to function efficiently.
 We also burn calories throughout the day through exercise and normal activities like breathing, sleeping, and eating.

 Calorie-dense foods contain large amounts of essential vitamins, minerals, and compounds that are beneficial to the body.